pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-3.md

-Let\'s do an exercise:
+Let's do an exercise:

-## Exercise - Use Microsoft Graph in your web application to retrieve a user\'s profile photo
+## Exercise - Use Microsoft Graph in your web application to retrieve a user's profile photo

 ### build upon module 2